All Of The Mind-Blowing Tricks To Making Sex Last Longer

 "I define sex as any contact with someone that is about mutual pleasure," says Liz Powell, PsyD, an LGBTQ-friendly sex educator, coach, and licensed psychologist.

-If this is new to you, that realization alone should help you stretch out your sex sessions.
-Whether you're into oral sex, fingering, utilizing strap-ons, or even dry humping (yes, dry humping), figure out your preferred methods of prolonging things and building intimacy, and incorporate them into your sex life.
-Just know that slow sex takes time, effort, and some forethought — things that may not come naturally in a society that often prioritizes quantity over quality when it comes to sex.
+If this is new to you, that realisation alone should help you stretch out your sex sessions.
+Whether you're into oral sex, fingering, utilising strap-ons, or even dry humping (yes, dry humping), figure out your preferred methods of prolonging things and building intimacy, and incorporate them into your sex life.
+Just know that slow sex takes time, effort, and some forethought — things that may not come naturally in a society that often prioritises quantity over quality when it comes to sex.

 We believe in your power as sex goddesses (and gods).
 So, to help you have heavenly orgasms and increased intimacy, here are some mind-blowing tricks to making sex last longer.
 And don't forget to check back, as we'll be adding new suggestions regularly.